Efficient Regression-Based Training of Normalizing Flows for Boltzmann Generators: Introduction

 \looseness=-1 \xhdr{Present work} In this paper, we answer in the affirmative.
-We investigate how to train an invertible neural network to directly match a predefined invertible function.
+We investigate how to train an invertible neural network to directly match a predefined invertible function and build BGs with classical flows.
 We introduce \namelong (\nameshort), a novel regression-based training objective for classical normalizing flows that marks a significant departure from the well-established MLE training objective.
+Our key insight is that access to coupled samples from any invertible map is sufficient to train a generative model with a regression objective.
+As a result, we can train a classical flow by learning to match in $\ell_2$-regression the pre-computed noise-data pairings given by existing---both non-parametric or parametric---invertible maps.
+As a result, training \nameshort provides similar benefits to NF training as flow matching does to continuous NFs but with the new unlocked benefit that inference provides exact likelihoods in a single step---i.e., without numerical simulation of the probability flow ODE and thus is significantly cheaper than a CNF.

-\looseness=-1 Our key insight is that access to coupled samples from any invertible map is sufficient to train a generative model with a regression objective.
-Moreover, with privileged access to such pairings, a classical NF can then be used to directly regress against the target points by pushing forward the corresponding noise points.
+\cut{ Moreover, with privileged access to such pairings, a classical NF can then be used to directly regress against the target points by pushing forward the corresponding noise points.
 As a result, we may view \nameshort as a flow matching objective wherein the learnable flow-map is an \emph{exactly invertible} architecture. \nameshort provides similar benefits to NF training as flow matching does to continuous NFs.
 Compared to MLE training of NFs, \nameshort immediately unlocks a key training benefit:\ to compute the $\ell_2$-regression objective, we only need to compute the NF in the forward direction---removing the need to compute the Jacobian determinant of the inverse flow-map during generation.
-Furthermore, as outlined in~\cref{tab:summary}, unlike other one-step generative methods, \nameshort provides faithful access to exact log-likelihoods while being cheaper than CNFs.
+Furthermore, as outlined in~\cref{tab:summary}, unlike other one-step generative methods, \nameshort provides faithful access to exact log-likelihoods while being cheaper than CNFs. }